 Before one attempts to extract any messages from this book, I think it important to take a step back and examine how Trollope generally communicates ideas.
 An impression that one gets from all of the Trollope’s novels that I have read thus far, is that this author is the opposite of an ideologue.
 When characters are wedded too closely to any particular cause or ideology, such ardor is portrayed as a flaw.
 Trollope depicts these defects sometimes gently but at other times severely.
-The overzealous John Bold, a major character in The Warden In this regard Trollope tends not to take sides in terms of where the character falls on the political and social spectrum.
+The overzealous John Bold, a major character in The Warden comes to mind as a good example.
+In this regard Trollope tends not to take sides in terms of where the character falls on the political and social spectrum.
 Instead it is the character’s single-mindedness that becomes the issue.

 The characters that seem the most balanced and stable are the moderates who posses a strong moral sense.
 Septimus Harding, hero of the The Warden and minor character in this novel, as well Miss Dunstable, a moderately important character in several of the books, are good examples.
 Thus I would be very cautious to tie Trollope too closely to any one movement or ideology.

 Another point about Trollope is that he is almost never heavy handed.
 He does not hit the reader over the head with any message.
 What he does often do is show, rather then tell, what he perceives as truth, usually a moderate view of truth, about the world through his characters and plot.
 His messages are not overbearing or strident though he does make some keen observations.